How to Get Commercial Cleaning Contracts: Find Bids and Win More Clients

 The client might have a contract for you to sign, or you might have to draft your own.
 Either way, work with a lawyer to make sure the contract will protect everyone involved.

-Pro Tip: Read up on any terms you don’t understand.
+Pro Tip: Read up on any payment terms you don’t understand.
 For example, be aware of (and negotiate) payment due date terms like “net 60.”
 This means you won’t be paid for service until 60 days after you provided it—and that can hurt your cash flow. -

 Bidding is like throwing your hat in the ring.
 When you’re bidding on a new cleaning contract, you’re often competing with other cleaning companies for publicly posted opportunities.